beetwo/website/source/texts/contact.html.md

 date: 2017-07-16T11:06:01.044Z
 title: Contact
 ---
-Beetwo is hi-tech & high–minded.
+Beetwo is hi-tech & high-minded.
 And yet, we’re very down to earth.
 If you like what you see, please get in touch so we can make our world a better place.